Jacwilalasey/NFT-Card-Component/README.md

 ### The challenge

 - Create the basic HTML framework for an NFT product card component
-- Use CSS to style the page to match the design spec
+- Use CSS to style the page to match the design spec and make responsive

 ## My process